-In 1994, the Executive Compensation Committee established the formula for LTIP awards for the 3-year cycle 1994 to 1996.
-Under the formula for this cycle, LTIP payouts are based on target percentages (ranging from 10% to 35%) of each participant's average base salary over the 3-year performance cycle.
-If the Corporation does not achieve a threshold average ROE of 14% over the 3-year performance cycle, no payouts will be due under the LTIP.
-When the Corporation's ROE exceeds the threshold level, the target awards to participants are adjusted by a factor (ranging from 0% to 140%) based on the Corporation's financial performance compared to a peer group, as measured by return on average assets ("ROAA"), and based upon the Corporation's average efficiency ratio.
-Relative ROAA and average efficiency ratio are equally weighted in the payout calculation.
+In 1995, the Executive Compensation Committee established the formula for LTIP awards for the 3-year cycle 1995 to 1997.
+Under the formula for this cycle, LTIP payouts are based on target percentages (ranging from 10% to 50%) of each participant's average base salary over the 3-year performance cycle.
+If the Corporation does not achieve a threshold average annual return on assets ("ROA") of 1% over the 3-year performance cycle, no payouts will be due under the LTIP.
+When the Corporation's ROA exceeds the threshold level, the target awards to participants are adjusted by a factor (ranging from 0% to 140%) based on the Corporation's financial performance compared to a peer group, as measured by relative return on average equity ("ROE"), and based upon the relative Total Stockholder Return ("TSR").
+Relative ROE and relative TSR are equally weighted in the payout calculation.
 In addition, LTIP payouts to participants may be adjusted by the Committee based on that individual's performance (from 0% to 140% of the individual's targeted amount as adjusted for the Corporation's performance).

-The peer group used for comparative ROAA purposes is comprised of regional bank holding companies similar to the Corporation in size, performance and nature of operations.
+The peer group used for comparative ROE and TSR purposes is comprised of regional bank holding companies similar to the Corporation in size, performance and nature of operations.
 The group includes some but not all of the companies in the S&P Major Regional Bank Index.

 Cash payouts are made after each 3-year performance cycle.
-The payouts in 1994 for the 3-year cycle 1991-1993 are reported in the "Summary Compensation Table."
+There were no payouts in 1995 for the three-year cycle 1992-1994 because the Corporation did not achieve the threshold average ROE required for that cycle.
+(For 3-year performance cycles ending in years before 1997, the threshold performance measure was average ROE rather than average ROA.)
 A participant can elect to have the cash award deferred for future payment under the Corporation's Deferred Compensation Plan.

-The following table reflects the estimated future payouts, with respect to the named executive officers, at threshold, target and maximum award levels for the 3-year performance cycle beginning in 1994 and ending in 1996.
-Actual payouts are contingent upon the Corporation meeting its threshold ROE and are subject to adjustment by the Committee as described above, based upon corporate and individual performances, which will be determined in 1997 for the 1994-1996 performance cycle.
+The following table reflects the estimated future payouts, with respect to the named executive officers, at threshold, target and maximum award levels for the 3-year performance cycle beginning in 1995 and ending in 1997.
+Actual payouts are contingent upon the Corporation meeting its threshold ROA and are subject to adjustment by the Committee as described above, based upon corporate and individual performances, which will be determined in 1998 for the 1995-1997 performance cycle.

-Number of Shares, Units or Other Performance or Other Period Until Maturation or ted Future Pay ck Price-Based Name Rights Payout(1) Threshold(3) Target Maximum(4) Walter A. Dods, Jr. None 12/31/96 None \$218,750 \$428,750 John A. Hoag None 12/31/96 None \$120,000(5) \$235,200(5) Howard H. Karr None 12/31/96 None \$ 50,000 \$ 98,000 Philip H. Ching None 12/31/96 None \$ 42,500 \$ 83,300 Donald G. Horner None 12/31/96 None \$ 43,000 \$ 84,280
+Number of Shares, Units or Other Performance or Other Period Until Maturation or Estimate under Non-Stock d Future Pa Price-Base

+Name Rights Payout/(1)/ Threshold/(3)/ Target Maximum/(4)/

+Walter A. Dods, Jr None 12/31/97 None \$ \$

+John K. Tsui None 12/31/97 None \$ \$

+Howard H. Karr None 12/31/97 None \$ \$

+Philip H. Ching None 12/31/97 None \$ \$

+Donald G. Horner None 12/31/97 None \$ \$